ryanelian/instapack/books/dev-spa-angularjs.md

 - `await` can only be performed against a `Promise` object.
 Successful `await` will unwrap the result of a completed `Promise`.

-- Similar to a synchronous code, `await` will throw an error if not successful.
+- Similar to synchronous code, `await` will throw an error if not successful.
 For this reason, `try-catch` block is required to prevent unhandled error when the request failed.

 > **Under the hood:** Normally this technique does not work in AngularJS world because `$q` triggers `$scope.$apply()` but standard `Promise` does not.
 However, we can trick the browser into using `$q` as `Promise` polyfill by using the following code in `angular-project.ts`: